ritterim/rimdev-blog/_posts/2016-04-15-jekyll-and-iis-web-configuration-in-windows-azure.md

 ### Support Non-Trailing Slash Urls

-By default, Jekyll expects a trailing slash on urls.
-This isn't a behavior we liked, so we needed to create a rule that supported access to pages without the trailing slash.
+Trailing slashes are no longer a default in [Jekyll 3]( https://jekyllrb.com/docs/upgrading/2-to-3/#permalinks-no-longer-automatically-add-a-trailing-slash).
+If you find yourself on a previous version those slashes can be annoying.
+Additionally, you may have someone accidently add a trailing slash, because old habits die hard.
+Generally, this isn't a behavior we liked, so we needed to create a rule that supported access to pages without the trailing slash.

 ```xml
 <rule name="RewriteHtml">